JuergenSchwertl/BlueSphereRTOS/README.md

 ### MT3620 startup sequence

-The very first startup code (a.k.a Reset vector) is part of the [MT3620_M4_BSP](./mt3620_m4_software/blob/d9ac51feac9843af769b3d9783bfd8b9407e79bc/MT3620_M4_BSP/CMakeLists.txt) , and implemented in Assembly in [startup_mt3620.s](./mt3620_m4_software/blob/d9ac51feac9843af769b3d9783bfd8b9407e79bc/MT3620_M4_BSP/mt3620/src/startup_mt3620.s) cleaning up the memory and immediately branches into our [_Noreturn void RTCoreMain(void)](./startup/rtcoremain.cpp#L38).
+The very first startup code (a.k.a Reset vector) is part of the [MT3620_M4_BSP](https://github.com/MediaTek-Labs/blob/master/mt3620_m4_software/MT3620_M4_BSP/CMakeLists.txt) , and implemented in Assembly in [startup_mt3620.s](https://github.com/MediaTek-Labs/mt3620_m4_software/blob/master/MT3620_M4_BSP/mt3620/src/startup_mt3620.s) cleaning up the memory and immediately branches into our [_Noreturn void RTCoreMain(void)](./BlueSphereRTOS/startup/rtcoremain.cpp#L38).

-Here we initialize the Interrupt Vector Table using the [`NVIC_SetupVectorTable` function in the MT3620_M4_BSP](https://github.com/MediaTek-Labs/mt3620_m4_software/blob/master/MT3620_M4_BSP/mt3620/src/nvic.c#L84)
+Here we initialize the Interrupt Vector Table using the [`NVIC_SetupVectorTable` function in the MT3620_M4_BSP](https://github.com/MediaTek-Labs/blob/master/mt3620_m4_software/blob/master/MT3620_M4_BSP/mt3620/src/nvic.c#L84)
 ```C
     // Init Vector Table
     NVIC_SetupVectorTable();
 ```

-Then you can do yourlittle trick to wait for the Debugger to have a chance to connect to the M4 core.
+Then you can do your little trick to wait for the Debugger to have a chance to connect to the M4 core.
 To get our logging working, we then initialize the DEBUG UART

 ```C